Mu-Tien/ST558_Project-2/Wednesday.md

 Summarize the training data
 ===========================

+Here I will show you some summary of my training dataset.
+1. I conduct a histogram of the rental count, since this is my response variable.
+2. I built up a summary table of all the weather measurement.
+3. I also showing the weather summary via a boxplot.
+4. I plot the rental count distributed by time.
+5. I plot the rental count distributed by weather situation.

 ``` r
 # plot the histogram of rental count
 hist <- ggplot(data=HourDataTrain, aes(x=cnt))+geom_histogram(binwidth = 20, aes(color=yr))